 Conservation of energy and technology absorption and foreign exchange earnings andoutgo

 The Bank has an Enterprise-wide Risk Management (ERM) framework in place.
-The RiskManagement Department covers Credit Risk Market Risk Assets-LiabilitiesManagement (ALM) Operations Risk and Information Security Risk across all verticals independent ofbusiness functions.
+The RiskManagement Department covers Credit Risk Market Risk Assets-Liabilities Management(ALM) Operational Risk and Information Security Risk across all verticals independent ofbusiness functions.

-The Bank has a comprehensive framework of risk management policies which specify therisk appetite risk measurement methodologies and monitoring and control measures for therespective business segments.
+The Bank has a comprehensive framework of Risk Management Policies which specify therisk appetite risk measurement methodologies and monitoring and control measures for therespective business segments.
 The policies have been designed keeping risk appetite as thecentral objective and business strategies have been aligned to risk policies.

 The Bank has set up a Board-level Committee viz.
 Risk Management Committee' toexamine risk policies and procedures developed by the Bank and monitor adherence to riskparameters and prudential limits set for di3erent portfolios / products / segments.

-Details of Risk Management models and frameworks implemented by the Bank are mentionedunder Management Discussion and Analysis'.
+Details of Risk Management Models and Frameworks implemented by the Bank are mentionedunder Management Discussion and Analysis'.

 Vigil Mechanism / Whistle Blower Policy